Who We Are

 Aaron Petersohn

 Aaron has successfully crafted and led a federally funded brook restoration design phase project.
-In addition, he manages the fundraising and design of the Bronx Kill and Harlem Rivers Mollusk Restoration Project including coordination with all project partners, project/education data, and oversight.
+In addition, he manages the fundraising and graphic design of the Bronx Kill and Harlem Rivers Mollusk Restoration Project.
 He holds a professional Bachelors Degree in Architecture from Pratt Institute and has worked with Ira N. Pierce P.E., P.C., an engineering firm with a focus on environmental work and building preservation.

 Capitan